Mobile impurity coupled to correlated lattice bosons: Introduction

 Our results complement and extend previous work in several ways.
-First, by combining worldline winding diagnostics with radical impurity-centered real-space correlator $C(R)$ and cumulative bath-density deformation $\Delta N(R)$, we provide a direct visualization of the impurity’s localization process in both compressible SF and incompressible MI backgrounds, rather than inferring it solely from effective masses or ground state energy.
-Second, we clarify how interaction-driven winding collapse and compressibility-controlled localization operate at the microscopic level for attractive impurities: the same winding-based criterion, together with the deformation cloud, tracks the evolution from a mobile light polaron to a heavy polaron and finally to a bound cluster in the SF, and its subsequent modification as the bath loses compressibility.
-Third, by following the impurity across the SF--MI transition and into the deep MI regime, we show how the light polaron identified in the SF continuously evolves into a nearly free defect and then into a localized particle- or vacancy-like defect, thereby tying together the polaronic and defect descriptions within a single microscopic framework.
-Given the rapid experimental progress in site-resolved control of impurities in optical lattices~\cite{BakrScience2010,ShersonNature2010,FukuharaNatPhys2013}, we expect that the observables and regimes identified here can be probed directly in future quantum-gas-microscope experiments.
+First, by combining worldline winding diagnostics with impurity-centered real-space observables ($C_{\rm ib}(R)$ and $\Delta N(R)$), we directly visualize the \emph{self-trapping} process in both SF and MI backgrounds, rather than inferring it solely from effective masses or ground-state energies.
+Second, we clarify how interaction-driven winding collapse and compressibility-controlled undressing operate microscopically for attractive impurities: the same winding-based criterion, together with the deformation cloud, tracks the evolution from a mobile light polaron to a heavy polaron and finally to a bound cluster in the SF, and its subsequent modification as the bath loses compressibility.
+Third, by following the impurity across the SF--MI transition and into the deep MI regime, we show how the light polaron in the SF evolves continuously into a nearly free defect and, at stronger coupling in the MI, into a defect-bound self-trapped state, thereby connecting the polaronic and defect descriptions within a single framework.
+Given the rapid experimental progress in site-resolved control of impurities in optical lattices~\cite{BakrScience2010, ShersonNature2010, FukuharaNatPhys2013}, we expect that the observables and regimes identified here can be probed directly in future quantum-gas-microscope experiments.